4leafclovr/Landing-page/README.md

     The font that’s being used in the images is roboto.
     Hero text is the statement that appears at the top of a web page.

+tldr/moral of story
+keep it simple. keep explaining it to the duck. google a lot. build time machine.

+lordy, this took a long while with lots of back and forth.
+Tried to outline the html and do things section by section.
+I always spend too much time trying to get things "just right", when a simple solution is right in front of me (I still don't see it).
+Lots of googling on forums. adding useless code, but to me... it's safe than sorry? ehh...

+I remember doing html with cool cursors and background music and wallpapers on geocities and it was easy.
+Or was it because I was younger?

 image credits:
 Helen Shi - Crampless Tea (I did not notice what kind of tea it was lol) https://unsplash.com/photos/RmQa2ncw84g